 If there is dependence of the first type, it can be solved for a vector whose coefficient is different from zero.
-Dependence of the second type can be converted to the first type by throwing everything to one side.
+Dependence of the second type can be converted to the first type by sending everything to one side.

 Application.
 In multiple regression, we try to explain the behavior of a random vector with the help of the vectors (called regressors) and a random vector